thearyanag/bubble-cli/README.md

 ## Create a Config File

-The config file tells Bubble how to configure your candy machine with values such as number of assets, what creators to use, what settings to apply, etc. To create a config file we are going to use the Bubble `create-config` interactive command.
+The config file tells Bubble how to configure your compressed collection with values such as number of assets, what creators to use, what settings to apply, etc. To create a config file we are going to use the Bubble `create-config` interactive command.

 Run the following command in your terminal from within your project directory: